Editor's note: This article was updated on Aug. 23, 2021.

 The lightning-speed development and approval of the vaccine was an extraordinary success in global health, and was received internationally with a sigh of relief.
-But the approval of a safe and effective vaccine is only the first step to ending the pandemic.
-The next is to produce enough vaccines to immunize the majority of the world's population, and distribute and administer those doses in an orderly and efficient manner.
+But the approval of safe and effective vaccines was only the first step to ending the pandemic.
+After that came the need to produce enough vaccines to immunize everyone globally, and to distribute and administer those doses in an orderly and efficient manner.

 This is where the concept of "vaccine equity" comes in.
-How do we ensure that the vaccine is distributed fairly to different populations, and that people of different means and backgrounds are able to access it when the time comes?
+How can we ensure that COVID-19 vaccines are distributed fairly to all populations, and that people of all regions, means, and backgrounds are able to access them?

 “We can all agree that everyone should have a right to health, regardless of their socioeconomic status, their background, or the kind of passport they hold,” Dr. Yvonne Commodore-Mensah, assistant professor at John Hopkins Schools of Nursing and Public Health, told Global Citizen.
 “But because of the disparity in economic resources, the playing field is not level in terms of resources to acquire the vaccine.”

-World Health Organization (WHO) Director-General Dr. Tedros Adhanom Ghebreyesus has warned that the mentality of vaccine nationalism — where countries push to get first access — puts the world on the brink of “catastrophic moral failure.”
+World Health Organization (WHO) Director-General Dr. Tedros Adhanom Ghebreyesus warned earlier this year that the mentality of vaccine nationalism puts the world on the brink of “catastrophic moral failure.”

 But the inequitable distribution of the COVID-19 vaccine on the global sphere isn’t just an issue of morals or ethics.
-When it comes to an infectious disease that does not respect borders, it will continue to be a threat to the international community as long as it exists anywhere in the world.
+When it comes to an infectious disease that does not respect borders, COVID-19 and emerging variants such as Delta will continue to be a threat to the international community as long as it exists anywhere in the world.

 “Vaccine nationalism only helps the virus propagate,” Dr. Angela K. Shen, visiting scientist at the Vaccine Education Center at Children’s Hospital of Philadelphia, told Global Citizen.
 “In order for a vaccine to work, you need most of society to be protected — and that protection happens when you get everyone vaccinated.
 So you want to roll this out to everyone because, inherently, that’s how you protect everyone collectively.”